nobodywasishere/AxBench/README.md

 in Alternative Computing Technologies (ACT) Laboratory, Georgia Institute of Technology.

+This is an updated version to the original on [Bitbucket](https://bitbucket.org/act-lab/axbench/src/master/) that adds support for Python 3.6+ alongside other UI/UX and general code improvements.

 ## Papers

 We actively work on **AxBench** to add more applications from different domains